remy/nodemon/README.md

     npm install --save-dev nodemon

 With a local installation, nodemon will not be available in your system path.
-Instead, the local installation of nodemon can be run by calling it from within an npm script (such as `npm start`).
-Additionally, the `npm bin` command can be used to obtain the path to the project's local `.bin` directory.
+Instead, the local installation of nodemon can be run by calling it from within an npm script (such as `npm start`) or using `npx nodemon`.

 # Usage